United Kingdom and Ireland

 - Army Officers Listed in the 1840 Naval and Military Almanac: Part 1 - A'Court to Hutton, Part 2 - Imhoff to Zuhlke.

 - Information about the First World War can be found at Trenches on the Web.

-- Information about the Crimean War can be found at the Crimean War Research
+- Information about the Crimean War can be found at the Crimean War Research Society.

-List of Nurses sent to Military Hospitals in the East compiled by Stephen Jones.
+- The Florence Nightingale Nurses (archived copy).
+An Alphabetical List of Nurses sent to Military Hospitals in the East compiled by Stephen Jones.